Devqon/Modularr/README.md

 ## About

-.NET application framework for building Modular Monoliths
+.NET application framework for building Modular Monoliths.

+**The primary purpose of this framework is gathering knowledge of how to build Modular Monoliths with .NET effectively.**

 ## Features